taborlab/Iris/README.md

 Iris should be fully functional on all up-to-date versions of: Chrome, Safari, Firefox, and Internet Explorer.
 The LPF file size limit, set by the FileSaver.js package, is limited by Chrome, which only allows files smaller than 500MB.

+## Running Iris Offline

+Iris should be accessable [online](http://iris.taborlab.rice.edu), but it can be run offline as well.
+To do so, follow these steps:

+1. Download the Iris code from the [GitHub repository](https://github.com/rice-bioe/Iris) and decompress it.
+2. Start a local HTTP server.
+This can be done using many tools, but a simple way uses Python:
+    1. Open a command line / terminal window and navigate to the folder containing the Iris code.
+    2. Execute the command: `python -m SimpleHTTPServer` to begin the HTTP server.
+    3. The terminal window will then indicate which local port it is serving pages from, probably port 8000.
+Take note of this port number.
+3. To initiate an Iris session, open a browser and navigate to `http://localhost:XXXX`, where `XXXX` is the port number the HTTP server is using.

 ## Writing an LPF using Python
 *Requires Numpy.*